charlottehope/booWood/README.md

 ```bash
 npm run develop
 ```
-This will start that Strapi backend.
+This will start the Strapi backend.
 Default port is 1337:
 [http://localhost:1337](http://localhost:1337)

 #### Frontend